johnpitchers/arcade-tribute/README.md

 Sound effects are published under Creative Commons by Juhani Junkala, which can be found here: https://opengameart.org/content/512-sound-effects-8-bit-style.

+### Download the executable for Windows, Mac or Linux from the Export folders.

 ## Some more screenshots

 ![Space Invaders every few levels](https://arcadetribute.viperfish.com.au/screenshots/2.webp)